Fourier domain excision of periodic radio frequency interference: Introduction

 Many robust statistical approaches have been developed to excise primarily the RFI instances with spiky or burst-like characteristics.
 These techniques are not readily applicable when the data are heavily affected by \emph{periodic} RFI.
 One well known source of periodic interference is the overhead 50/60\,Hz power-lines which could produce radio noise by partial discharge at insulators and the sharp points of conductors.
 Moreover, most of the household and commercial electrical appliances also operate on the 50/60\,Hz AC, and if not properly designed or shielded, these might generate interference with 50/60\,Hz periodicity.
 Several other sources, such as military, aviation, airport and even ionosphere-research radars could also cause periodic interference, though the periods of such interference are hard to know in advance.
 Electric fences also cause interference with nearly 1\,second periodicity, but the actual period could differ depending on the design.
 Windmills also cause periodic interference, though the periods could be as short as a few microseconds.
 The periods of interference from these, and many unknown sources could also vary significantly with time.

 Contamination by periodic interference changes the apparent nature of the underlying statistical distribution, making it harder to identify RFI using conventional techniques.
-In this work, we describe a technique and present software tools to first excise periodic interference in the Fourier domain to restore the underlying statistics, and then use the conventional methods for further RFI mitigation.
+Moreover, in case of such contaminations, the excision techniques which identify the strong periodic interference, such as \texttt{rfifind} from the pulsar search and analysis software \textsl{PRESTO} \citep{Ransom02}, could potentially result in masking a large fraction of data.
+In case of periodic RFI, it is possible to largely remove the contribution of the periodic interference from data, and hence avoid masking a large fraction as RFI-contaminated.
+In this work, we describe a technique and present software tools to excise periodic interference in the Fourier domain, restore the underlying statistics, and then use the conventional methods for further RFI mitigation.
 We demonstrate the efficacy of this approach using real-life observations of primarily two types of astronomical sources, radio pulsars and Fast Radio Bursts (FRBs).
 Pulsars are fast rotating neutron stars \citep{Hewish68}, and the radio emission from them is observed in the form of a highly periodic sequence of regular pulses.
 FRBs are milliseconds-wide highly luminous radio transient events, most-likely of extra-galactic origin \citep{Lorimer07,Thornton13}.
 While the presented technique and software are readily applicable to pulsar and FRB data, the underlying approach can be applied to time-domain radio data on any other astronomical source.

-In what follows, we elaborate on the impact of periodic RFI and its mitigation using one-dimensional Fourier transform in Section~2.
-In Section~3, we present details of a software tool \rficlean that we have developed to excise periodic and other RFI from time-domain data in widely used filterbank format.
-We then briefly discuss mitigating wide-band, fainter periodic interference using two-dimensional Fourier transform and other future work in section 4, followed by conclusions in the last section.
+In what follows, we elaborate on the impact of periodic RFI and its mitigation using the one-dimensional Fourier transform in Section~2.
+In Section~3, we present details of a software tool \rficlean that we have developed to excise periodic and other RFI from time-domain data in the widely used filterbank format.
+We then briefly discuss mitigating wide-band, fainter periodic interference using the two-dimensional Fourier transform and other future work in section 4, followed by conclusions in the last section.